Medical Negligence During Labour

 Stillbirths Due to Medical Negligence

-A stillbirth is when a baby is born dead after 24 completed weeks of pregnancy.
+A stillbirth is when a baby is born deceased after 24 completed weeks of pregnancy.
 If a baby dies before 24 weeks into the pregnancy this is known as a miscarriage.

 What causes a stillbirth?